Autodesk-Forge/forge-tutorial-postman/ModelDerivative_02/instructions/task-2.md

 # Task 2 - Upload Source FIle to OSS

-The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
-In this task, you upload the model to translate to OSS.
-While you can use any model for this purpose, we recommend that you use the file *box.ipt*, which is available in the [*tutorial_data*](../tutorial_data) folder.
+The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API. you upload a zip file containing the model to translate to OSS.
+While you can use any zip file containing a model, for the purpose of learning we recommend that you use the file *Tuner.zip*, which is available in the [*tutorial_data*](../tutorial_data) folder.

 ## Create a Bucket